 Log files contain messages related to kernel, services and applications events that are kept on a centralized repository of log files under /var/log directory.

-There are various log files for different informations.
+There are various log files in Linux Ubuntu for different informations.
 For instance, there is a default log file dedicated to the system, another for security messages another for cron tasks.
 These log files are actually plain text (ASCII) written in a standardized log file format.
 Many of these log files are generated by the so called system log daemon, syslogd while some other applications generate their proper logs by writing to files under the directory /var/log.

 The log files generated can therefore be classified into four categories: event Logs, application Logs , system Logs and service Logs.